Filipina Journalist Maria Ressa, Facing Tax Charges, Vows to “Hold Government to Account”

-Maria Ressa, prominent Filipino journalist and the president of Philippine independent news site Rappler, turned herself in to authorities on Monday after a warrant was issued for her arrest on tax fraud.
+Maria Ressa, prominent Filipina journalist and the president of Philippine independent news site Rappler, turned herself in to authorities on Monday after a warrant was issued for her arrest on tax fraud.

 The Philippine Department of Justice charged Ressa and Rappler with five counts of tax fraud last month.
 Ressa and Rappler have denied all charges.
 Press freedom advocates have called the charges an assault on the free press and part of an ongoing crackdown by Philippine President Rodrigo Duterte on his critics.